 You should only move dogs in and out of the kennels from the indoor part of the kennel.
 Do not go in through the outdoor kennels.
 Before removing a dog from the kennel, be sure to read the walk list thoroughly so that you are fully prepared to handle the dog.

-When you take out a dog, it is very important to make sure you have full control of the dog and make sure the area is safe and clear before you exit the kennel.
+When you take out a dog, it is very important to make sure you have full control of the deg and make sure the area is actioned along here you exit the kennel the dog and make sure the area is safe and clear before you exit the kennel.
 Walk directly to the building wall to put distance between the dog and the other dogs in the kennels.
 Exit the building through the closest door.
 When returning the dog, make sure to enter through the same door and go directly to the appropriate kennel.